 Donna Bartos, MPA (c)

 The commitment to fight for a cause sometimes surfaces months, years or even decades after an adverse experience.
 Other times, it’s born in an instant to find a solution to a problem.
 In Donna Bartos’ case the path to dedicating her life’s work to preventing the root causes of interpersonal violence in a generation was a little bit of both.
 For over three decades, Donna tucked away the sexual assault, domestic violence and dating abuse she was exposed to and experienced as a child, teen and young adult.
-In 2006, after serving in executive, consulting, fundraising, marketing and training capacities for non-profit human service, healthcare, victim advocacy and higher education organizations, Donna founded BLOOM365: Bring Love On Others More, 365 Days A Year.
+In 2006, after serving in executive, consulting, fundraising, marketing and training capacities for non-profit public health and youth development organizations, Donna founded BLOOM365.

-She currently serves on the board of the National Charity League Arrowhead Chapter and is the Outreach and Awareness Chair for the Arizona Governor’s Commission to Prevent Violence Against Women.
-Additionally, Donna trains parents, caregivers, school personnel, youth service providers, school resource officers, and other adults in the lives of youth on how to provide LEVEL advocacy, a concept she created in 2020 to increase the capacity and confidence of “natural helpers” to Listen, Empathize, Validate, Encourage and Link young people who have experienced, witnessed or perpetrated violence to help and support.
+Additionally, Donna trains parents, caregivers, school personnel, military service members, youth service providers, school resource officers, and others on how to provide LEVEL advocacy, a concept she created in 2020 to increase the capacity and confidence of “natural helpers” to Listen, Empathize, Validate, Encourage and Link young people who have experienced, witnessed or perpetrated violence to help and support.
+She is currently developing screening tools for school personnel and parents to use to identify risk factors and red flags among students at risk for causing harm to others.

-Donna has been recognized locally and nationally for her advocacy and activism work.
+Donna has been recognized locally and nationally for her work which turns theory and research into practice.
 She received the 2021 National Organization for Victim Assistance Edith Surgan Victim Activist Award, 2021 ATHEA Valley of the Sun “Acts Courageously” HAIL Award and 2010 Hon Kachina Award.
-She holds a BA in Communication from McDaniel College and is currently pursuing a Master’s in Public Administration from Grand Canyon University.
-Her memoir “From wilting to blooming” about growing up with domestic violence, surviving the trauma childhood sexual assault and thriving after teen dating violence will release in 2022.
+She holds a BA in Communication from McDaniel College and a Master’s in Public Administration from Grand Canyon University.
+Her memoir “From wilting to blooming” about growing up with domestic violence, surviving the trauma childhood sexual assault and thriving after teen dating violence will release in 2023.

 ENSURE BLOOM365's SUSTAINABILITY BY: